Scholarly articles (sometimes also called academic or peer-reviewed) have some key characteristics which distinguish them from other kinds of sources.

 Have a question?

 Visit or call the Reference Desk, (925) 969 - 2595, to speak with a DVC librarian during library business hours.

 You can also contact a librarian via chat, text and email.

-During non-business hours, you can chat with a librarian via QuestionPoint (green widget on right hand side), a service, a service available 24/7.
+During non-business hours, you can chat with a librarian via QuestionPoint (green widget on right hand side), a service available 24/7.